 If the experts from the ICH Regulatory Members reach consensus on a revised version of the Step 2b Final Draft Guideline after consideration of the consultation results, the ICH Secretariat will organise a Step 3 sign-off (see Annex 15).
 The Step 3 Experts Draft Guideline is signed by the EWG experts of the ICH Regulatory Members either through a physical signature or electronic means according to the instructions provided by the ICH Secretariat.
+In the event that the Topic Leader of a Regulatory Member is not present, the Deputy Topic Leader, Expert Alternate, Coordinator, or ICH Assembly Member representative may sign in place of the Topic Leader.
 The Step 3 Document with regulatory EWG signatures is submitted to the Assembly to request adoption at Step 4 of the ICH process.